Learning Constrained Adaptive Differentiable Predictive Control Policies With Guarantees: Numerical Case Studies

-In general, the complexity of the QP problem depends on the number of possible combinations of active constraints, which scale exponentially with the prediction horizon steps $N$, the number of states, and decision variables.
-The Table~\ref{tab:CPU_memory} demonstrates the scalability analysis of the mean and worst-case evaluation time, and memory footprint as a function of increasing prediction horizon $N$.
-We train two layer DLMPC policy, with increasing number of hidden layers $n_{\text{hidden}} = 10N$.
-DLMPC and iMPC policies share the same hyperparameters, however, due to the exponential complexity growth in the case of eMPC we had to implement the move blocking strategy~\cite{CagEtal2007} limiting the length of the control horizon for prediction horizons larget than $4$ as follows: if $N=4$ then $N_c =2$, and if $N=6$ then $N_c =1$, while the problem with $N=8$ is practically intractable even with $N_c =1$.
-The results show that the learned DLMPC policy is on average $5$ to $10$ times faster than iMPC policy, with $7$ to $15$ times smaller memory footprint.
-In comparison with eMPC, the DLMPC has significantly smaller memory footprint across all scales.
-Both CPU time as well as memory footprint of the DLMPC policies scale linearly with the problem complexity, while eMPC solutions scale exponentially and are practically infeasible for larger scale problems.
-These findings are supported by the analytical analysis showing that DNNs with \texttt{ReLU} layers are much more memory efficient than lookup tables for parametrizing the PWA functions representing eMPC policies~\cite{karg2018efficient}.
-Moreover, the online complexity of DLMPC depends entirely on the choice of the policy parametrizations, i.e., number of layers, and hidden neurons.
-Therefore it can represent a tunable trade-off between the performance and guaranteed complexity, a design trait desirable in particular for embedded applications with limited computational resources.
+In Table~\ref{tab:CPU_memory} we report the scalability analysis in terms of mean and maximum online evaluation time, and memory footprint as a function of increasing prediction horizon $N$, evaluated on the problem from Example 5.
+The results show that the learned DPC policy is on average $5$ to $10$ times faster than iMPC policy, comparable to eMPC on smaller problems, and orders of magnitude faster than eMPC on larger problems.
+Compared with eMPC, the DPC has a significantly smaller memory footprint across all scales.
+Both CPU time and memory footprint of the DPC policies scale linearly with the problem complexity, while eMPC solutions scale exponentially and are practically infeasible for larger-scale problems.
+These findings are supported by the fact that DNNs with \texttt{ReLU} layers are more memory efficient than lookup tables for parametrizing the PWA functions representing eMPC policies~\cite{karg2018efficient}.

+\begin{remark} To account for increasing problem complexity, we train a two layer DPC policy, with progressively increasing number of hidden layers $n_{\text{hidden}} = 10 \, N$.
+Both, DPC and iMPC policies share the same objectives, however, due to the exponential complexity growth in the case of eMPC we had to implement the move blocking strategy~\cite{CagEtal2007} limiting the length of the control horizon for prediction horizons larger than $4$ as follows: if $N=4$ then $N_c =2$, if $N=6$ then $N_c =1$, while the problem with $N=8$ is practically intractable even with $N_c =1$. \end{remark}

+\begin{remark} The online complexity of DPC depends entirely on the choice of the policy parametrizations, i.e., number of layers, and hidden neurons.
+Therefore it can represent a tunable trade-off between the performance and guaranteed complexity, a design trait desirable for embedded applications with limited computational resources. \end{remark}